higherkindness/compendium/docs/docs/docs/features/storage/index.md

 https://compendium-example.com/protocol/myProtocol?idlName=avro
 ```

-For more infromation about this endpoint, check the [api](https://???)

 # Versioning
 All the storaged schemas will be versioned.
 Currently the versioning is incremental.
 When a schema is storaged, the version of the schema is returned as a body response.